-If you are being abused, call Next Door's hotline
+If you are being abused, call our hotline 24/7 at 408-279-2962.

 For more information, click here.

-- The Family Violence Center–a collaboration with the San Jose Police Department staffed by representatives of the District Attorney’s Office, Adult Probation, Child Protective Services, the Police Department, and two bi-lingual victim advocates from Next Door.
+- The Family Violence Center–a collaboration with the San Jose Police Department staffed by representatives of the District Attorney’s Office, Adult Probation, Child Protective Services, the Police Department, and two bi-lingual victim advocates from Next Door Solutions.
 Two co-located advocates provide confidential safety planning, referrals, and advocacy to individuals and their children.
 This cooperative effort provides victims of domestic violence “one-stop shopping” for help – all the support services available to victims of domestic violence in a safe and friendly environment.
-The Family Violence Center is located at 1671 The Alameda, Suite 100 San Jose, CA 95126 (408) 277-3700 For more information, click here
+The Family Violence Center is located at 1671 The Alameda, Suite 100 San Jose, CA 95126 (408) 277-3700.
+For more information, click here

 - The D.V.I.A.P.
 Program (Domestic Violence Immigration Advocacy Project) provides immigrant victims a coordinated response to their domestic violence and immigration issues, which can include safety planning, translation assistance, referrals to pro bono attorneys, assistance with U visas and Violence Against Women Act (VAWA) self-petitions for residency, and education of the system and how it works.

 - Legal Resources and Referrals List: Click here for a comprehensive list of local legal resources for victims of domestic violence.

 For more information about our Community & Systems Advocacy Program, please contact Rachel Arias, Manager of Community & Systems Advocacy, at email@example.com or by calling 408-501-7550.